QubesOS/qubes-doc/user/managing-os/debian/debian.md

     [user@dom0 ~]$ sudo qubes-dom0-update qubes-template-debian-9

-A Debian-10 template is currently available from the testing repository.
+Debian-10 templates are currently available from the testing repository.

+Debian 10 (buster) - minimal:

+    [user@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-templates-itl-testing qubes-template-debian-10-minimal

+Because this template was built *before* buster became stable, it cannot be updated without [manually accepting the change in status][5149].
+Also, to install additional Qubes packages you will have to enable the qubes-testing repository.

 Debian 10 (buster) - stable: